dchen327/wordscapes/README.md

 TODO:
 - don't hardcode all the sizes
-- render board
-- reveal letters when found
-- get word from api call into word circlep
+- get word from api call into word circle
+- need to render word as it's being drawn